-You will need to take the medical certificate which is issued by the doctor.
+You will need to take the medical certificate of cause of death, which is issued by the doctor.
 Until you have this document (or the Coroner has issued paperwork instead) you should not book an appointment to register.

 The NHS Medical Card for the person who has died should also be given to the registration officer if available.

 If the Coroner is involved he or she will issue paperwork in place of the doctor’s medical certificate (often known as an interim death certificate).
 Before you can make an appointment to register the registrar will need to check if the paperwork has been received, or make arrangements to have it sent through.

 The registration officer will need the following information: